 The IVO variable pitch propeller is controlled by a spring-loaded rocker switch labelled FINE and COARSE.
-The switch is installed on the left side of the instrument panel An automatic fuse is located beside the switch, serving as an end position safety device.
+In most cases the switch is installed behind the throttle quadrant in the left hand seat frame.
+An automatic fuse is located behind the switch, serving as an end position safety device.
 Propeller pitch changes continuously as long as the rocker switch is depressed in the respective position.
 Note that there is no direct angle-of-incidence control or position feedback, besides the mechanical end stops.